TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-mfa-plan-your-deployment.md

 ## **Recommended Documents**

 * Planning your MFA deployment?
-See [Planning a cloud-based Azure Multi-Factor Authentication deployment](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-getstarted).
+See [Planning a cloud-based Azure multi-factor authentication deployment](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-getstarted).
 * Deploying MFA using a Conditional Access policy?
-Learn [How to Create a Conditional Access Policy](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-getstarted#create-conditional-access-policy).
+Learn [How to create a conditional access policy](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-getstarted#create-conditional-access-policy).
 * Deploying and using the NPS extension?
-Learn [How to Register users for MFA using NPS Extension](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-nps-extension#register-users-for-mfa)
+Learn [How to register users for MFA using NPS Extension](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-nps-extension#register-users-for-mfa)

 ### **Recommended Videos**